 The executor applied for probate of this will but did not notify the two parties who had filed caveats (see below) against the taking out of probate.1 One of the caveators was another friend of the deceased.
 Both were beneficiaries under an earlier will made by the deceased in 2004.

 The friend claimed that he had an interest in opposing the grant because his rights under the earlier would be affected by the grant of the last 2013 will.
 This was because he had an interest as a beneficiary under the 2004 will.
 In that will the deceased had bequeathed shares of her jewellery and personal possessions to her friends including him.

-The friend sought to challenge the validity of the 2013 will for which the executor was seeking probate.
-He raised questions of its execution, of the deceased’s capacity, testamentary intention, knowledge and approval.
-The trial judge found that each was satisfied, the last will was valid and granted probate to the executor.1 The judge also held that as the friend had an interest under the earlier will, he had standing to challenge or contest what happened to the last 2013 will in the probate application.
+The friend sought to challenge the validity of the 2013 will of which the executor was seeking probate.
+He raised questions of its execution, of the deceased’s capacity, testamentary intention, knowledge and approval at the time of making the will.
+The trial judge found that each was satisfied.
+It was found that the last will was valid and accordingly probate was granted to the executor.1 The judge also held that as the friend had an interest under the earlier will, he had standing to challenge or contest what happened to the last 2013 will in the probate application.

 However the case ultimately went to the High Court.5 There, the High Court agreed that the trial judge was correct in holding that the friend (the appellant) had an interest in challenging the 2013 Will, because he was a legatee6 under a previous will in 2004.
 The Court rejected a submission that he had no interest in challenging the validity of the last 2013 will.
 They affirmed that a person will have a sufficient interest if they have a right which will be affected by the grant.2